risingisland/Easy-2-Gallery/README.md

 ***Installation:***

-1. create a new snippet, for this example named " easy2gallery_landingpage_comments "
+1. Create a new snippet, for this example named " easy2gallery_landingpage_comments "
    category: same as easy2gallery snippet code:
    ```